Current Gallery: Regency & Romantic / regencyromantic155

 About the Costume

 This exquisitely detailed waistcoat was first seen in the 1994 movie Princess Caraboo, where Kevin Kline wore it as Frixos.
-The 2002 adaptation of The Count of Monte Cristo reused the piece on Jim Caviezel as Edmond Dante.
+The 2002 adaptation of The Count of Monte Cristo reused the piece on Jim Caviezel as Edmond Dantès.
 Matthew Rhys then wore it as Lord Byron in the 2006 Beau Brummell: This Charming Man.
 It reappeared two years later in the 2008 miniseries Little Dorrit, where Tom Courtenay wore it as Mr. Dorrit.
-Finally, it was spotted being worn by an extra in the 2018 production of Vanity Fair.
+Finally, it was spotted on an extra in the 2018 production of Vanity Fair.

 This exquisitely detailed waistcoat was first seen in the 1994 movie Princess Caraboo, where Kevin Kline wore it as Frixos.
-The 2002 adaptation of The Count of Monte Cristo reused the piece on Jim Caviezel as Edmond Dante.
+The 2002 adaptation of The Count of Monte Cristo reused the piece on Jim Caviezel as Edmond Dantès.
 Matthew Rhys then wore it as Lord Byron in the 2006 Beau Brummell: This Charming Man.
 It reappeared two years later in the 2008 miniseries Little Dorrit, where Tom Courtenay wore it as Mr. Dorrit.
-Finally, it was spotted being worn by an extra in the 2018 production of Vanity Fair.
+Finally, it was spotted on an extra in the 2018 production of Vanity Fair.

 Credits